Plagiarism and fabrication of results in work submitted for the Lancaster Doctorate in Clinical Psychology: code of practice

 It is proposed that;

 - Where plagiarism is believed to be present in either a draft or formally unassessed piece of work and this is brought up for the second time then a more formal procedure will commence.
-It is, consequently, important that any such incidences of plagiarism are brought to the tutor pairs.
-The reader will liaise with either the supervisor or the course convenor.
-This person will collate materials and submit these to the Academic Officer (currently Head of the Division) for scrutiny.
+The reader should collate materials and submit these to the Chair or Deputy Chair of the DClinPsy Exam Board, who will in turn refer the issue to the Division of Health Research's Academic Officer for scrutiny.
 As part of the investigation, the Academic Officer will call a meeting with the trainee to discuss the alleged plagiarism.
-The trainee will be informed that a representative from either the LU students' union or a colleague is welcome to attend this and another member of the programme staff will also be present.
+The trainee will be informed that a representative from either the LU students' union or a colleague is welcome to attend this.
 The Academic Officer will then decide whether plagiarism has occurred.
 If it has, then a letter attesting to this will go to the registry and will be on the trainee's file.
 The trainee will then be asked to respond to this letter to indicate how they will work to ensure that future work does not contain plagiarism.
 This letter will also be kept on file.
 This process will count as evidence of a 'first offence' if future evidence of plagiarism is uncovered.
-Depending on the seriousness of the plagiarism, a decision could be made by the Academic Officer to refer the plagiarism to the trainee's employer (currently Lancashire Care Foundation Trust).
-This then could activate the Trust's own disciplinary process.
-If the Academic Officer finds insufficient evidence of plagiarism then no formal record of this will be kept on the trainee's file.
+The Academic Officer may also recommend to the programme that Concern or Fitness to Practice procedure is considered with respect to the trainee as a result of the plagiarism.

 For assessed pieces of work (non-thesis)

 - Where plagiarism in a particular assignment appears to have been detected via the Turnitin software, this assignment will not be sent for marking.
-Instead the coordinator of the assignment will collate the evidence and present to the Academic Officer.
+Instead the coordinator of the assignment will collate the evidence and present it to the Chair or Deputy Chair of the DClinPsy Exam Board, who will in turn refer the issue to the Division of Health Research's Academic Officer.

-- Where plagiarism is suspected by a marker then s/he will liaise with the coordinator of the assignment Where it seems that plagiarism might have occurred, then the marker or assignment coordinator (where the marker is external) will coordinate evidence and present this to the Academic Officer.
+- Where plagiarism is suspected by a marker then s/he will liaise with the coordinator of the assignment, who will follow the above procedure.

 - As part of the investigation, the Academic Officer will call a meeting with the trainee to discuss the alleged plagiarism.
-A representative from either the LU students' union or a colleague/tutor is welcome to attend this and another member of the course staff will also be present.
+A representative from either the LU students' union or a colleague/tutor is welcome to attend this..
 The Academic Officer will then decide whether plagiarism has occurred.

-- If the plagiarism is considered relatively minor, then the trainee will receive a plagiarism warning and this will count as the first offence if they have not received a previous warning.
-The trainee will be asked to resubmit the piece of work with the plagiarism addressed and the work will be sent back to the original examiners for marking.
-This 'resubmission' will not be counted as a fail because of the plagiarism although the work could subsequently fail if it does not meet other standards.
+- If the plagiarism is considered minor then the trainee will receive a plagiarism warning and this will count as the first offence if they have not received a previous warning.
+The trainee will be asked to resubmit the piece of work with the plagiarism addressed and the work will be sent out for marking.

-- If the plagiarism is considered serious (evidence of a major first offence) and yet the trainee has no previous offences then the Academic Officer is likely to recommend outright fail of the piece of work but with an opportunity for resubmission, which will be assessed again.
-This will then count as one fail (three or more failures on assessed work on the course means exclusion from the course).
+- If the plagiarism is considered serious (evidence of a major first offence) and yet the trainee has no previous offences then the Academic Officer is likely to recommend outright fail of the submission attempt for that assignment. .

 - If the plagiarism is considered serious and the trainee has had either a previous warning letter or a previous first major offence has been found, then the case is referred to the Standing Academic Committee as a second part II offence.
 A number of outcomes may ensue (see p.9 of the university framework), with permanent exclusion from the university a possibility.

 - If the plagiarism is considered relatively minor and yet the trainee has received a previous warning then the trainee will be informed that any future evidence of plagiarism will be referred directly to the Standing Academic Committee as a second part II offence.
-The Academic Officer is also likely to fail the piece of work, but with opportunity for resubmission.
+The Academic Officer is also likely to recommend outright fail of the submission attempt for that assignment.

 Plagiarism in the thesis